 - 48+ Side Hustle Ideas to Earn Extra Money

 - 4 Ways to Earn an Extra $100-200 This Weekend

 - How to start a Mom Blog and Make Extra Money

 Stop Saying, I make good money why am I always broke

 I know it sounds crazy, but becoming a personal finance expert really isn’t that hard.
-If you follow these five steps, you will quickly stop asking where your money went, you will know exactly where it went and have a plan on how to keep more of it under your control.
+If you follow these six steps, you will quickly stop asking why you are always broke, you will know exactly where your money went and have a plan to cut your spending and keep more of your own money in your pockets.

 I know it sounds ultra cheesy, but seriously, you can do this!
 Don’t continue to constantly be broke.
 Just take the first step on the list and then the next and the next.

 Start small and I can guarantee you’ll be changing your financial habits quicker than you ever thought possible.

 PS.
 Don’t forget to download my Free Personal Financial Plan Template.